Some national chains advertise

 cost transparency.

-Lasik is an elective surgery that is market driven and is being
+Lasik is an elective surgery that is market driven and being

 sold to you.
 To some degree your surgeon is your salesperson, but